UniversityRadioYork/MyRadio/docs/install.md

 - selector (expected by 2016-site/can remove this from models/index.go 2016-site)

-2016-site uses parts of database that aren't made on myradio creation, such as mixcloud.
-This can cause issues with 2016-site not loading to fix this:
+2016-site uses parts of database that aren't made on myradio creation,

-#### uncomment existing myradio lines

-Go to:
-`src/Classes/ServiceAPI/MyRadio_Timeslot.php`

-- uncomment lines 379 and 380
-- comment lines 377 and 376

 #### finishing steps